|The Lone Rider Series from|

 It appears that the brothers had a close relationship and enjoyed working together.
 In 1940, Sigmund and Sam were on PRC's payroll.
 And Sam quickly became one of the more important and prolific of PRC's "house directors".

-Over an approximate seven year period - from 1940 through late 1946 - the brothers were responsible for a Tim McCoy series, the half dozen Frontier Marshals trio westerns (with Bill 'Cowby Rambler' Boyd, Art Davis and Lee Powell), the Lone Rider adventures with George Houston and Bob Livingston, Bob Steele portraying Billy the Kid, and the long running Buster Crabbe Billy the Kid/Billy Carson westerns.
+Over an approximate seven year period - from 1940 through late 1946 - the brothers were responsible for a Tim McCoy series, the half dozen Frontier Marshal trio westerns (with Bill 'Cowboy Rambler' Boyd, Art Davis and Lee Powell), the Lone Rider adventures with George Houston and Bob Livingston, Bob Steele portraying Billy the Kid, and the long running Buster Crabbe Billy the Kid/Billy Carson westerns.
 There were also some non-westerns.